Soccer Vs. Football Field: Big Comparison Guide

 For our European readers, the dimensions of the football field are 110 meters in length and just under 50 meters in width.

-It should be kept in mind that all football fields come with a 10-yard end zone on each end of the field, meaning that the actual field of the play comes out to 100 yards or 300 feet.
+Remember that all football fields come with a 10-yard end zone on each end of the field, meaning that the actual field of the play comes out to 100 yards or 300 feet.

-Which is longer a soccer field or a football field?
+Which is longer, a soccer field or a football field?

 Soccer Field Football Field